kavia-common/eduinnovate-learning-platform-263951-263960/assets/supabase.md

 - Users must click the confirmation link before they can sign in.
 - After signup, the app shows a toast prompting the user to check email and redirects to the login page.

-## Troubleshooting

-- If login/signup buttons always fail and you see a console warning like:
-  `[Supabase] REACT_APP_SUPABASE_URL or REACT_APP_SUPABASE_ANON_KEY missing.
-Falling back to mock/local flows.` then your environment variables are not set correctly.
-Ensure the names match exactly and the app is restarted.

-- If you get "Email not confirmed" or "Invalid login credentials":
-  - Confirm the user via the email link.
-  - Ensure the redirect URL in the confirmation link matches `REACT_APP_FRONTEND_URL`.
-  - Verify the Supabase project's Auth > URL configuration includes your site origin.

 ## Data Access

 The frontend now includes a Supabase repository at `src/features/data/supabaseRepository.js`.
 When `REACT_APP_SUPABASE_URL` and `REACT_APP_SUPABASE_ANON_KEY` are set, the app uses Supabase for: